isabo/onfire/README.md

  * @see https://www.firebase.com/docs/web/api/query/once.html
  *
  * @param {string} eventType
- * @return {!Promise<!Firebase.DataSnapshot,!Error>|!goog.Promise<!Firebase.DataSnapshot,!Error>} A
+ * @return {!Promise<!Firebase.DataSnapshot,!Error>} A promise that resolves to a Firebase snapshot,
- *      promise that resolves to a Firebase snapshot, or is rejected with an error.
+ *      or is rejected with an error.
  */
 onfire.Ref.prototype.once = function(eventType) {};